aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

 ::

   last_name       first_name
       Smith             John
        Cook             Jane

 Changing case
 ++++++++++++++++++++
-GAUSS uses the upper and lower proc to change all letters in strings to uppercase and lowercase, respectively.
+GAUSS uses the :func:`../upper` and :func:`lower` procedures to change all letters in strings to uppercase and lowercase, respectively.

 For example: